What is Asset Protection?

 3. Transferring Property Rights

 An individual may transfer the legal right to an asset to their spouse, relative, or a trusted friend to protect it from creditors’ claims.
-It allows the debtor to possess their asset without the risk of losing it to creditors.
-However, it also presents a huge risk in case of conflict with family members or friends (e.g., a divorce) since they are legally entitled to the assets.
+This allows the debtor to possess their asset without the risk of losing it to creditors.
+However, it also presents a huge risk in case of conflict with family members or friends (e.g., a divorce) since they will legally own the assets.

 Through laws, most legal jurisdictions regulate the fraudulent transfer of assets, and the debtor may be held accountable for deliberately delaying/defaulting on a payment, leading to fines and/or time in jail.